 Alabama Makes Racial Segregation Mandatory

 Alabama was home to approximately 75,000 registered African American voters before the new constitution was enacted, but drafters estimated the new rules would reduce that number to less than 30,000.
-Alabama delegates approved the constitution 132-12, and it remains in place today.
-The state has amended the 1901 constitution since its adoption but has never held a convention to create a wholly new one.
-Several of the discriminatory provisions of the 1901 constitution, including the mandate to maintain racially segregated public schools, have never been repealed.
+Alabama delegates approved the constitution 132-12.
+The state amended the 1901 constitution since its adoption, but several of the discriminatory provisions of the 1901 constitution—including the mandate to maintain racially segregated public schools—remained until 2022.